longnguyen1997/ml_model_comparisons/README.md

 ## Data ##

-Two datasets were used in 10-fold cross-validation, with permission of UCI's ML Repository.
+Two datasets were used in 10-fold cross-validation analysis, with permission of UCI's ML Repository.
 The first involved congressional voting records from 1984, in which samples (people) were classified as either Democrats or Republicans.
 The second involved choosing mathematics heuristics to quickly prove a theorem, with this second dataset being much more complex and large in size relative to the first.

 Datasets can be found below.